Knittelvers: Form

 The only rule for classical Knittelvers poetry was that the use of couplet rhyme scheme.
 In his work Deutscher Versgeschichte (1925–1929), Andreas Heusler introduced the distinction between a strict Knittelvers (which depending on the cadence of the verse uses eight or nine syllables) and a free Knittelverse (using any count of syllables).

 The modern Knittelvers (neuhochdeutsche Knittelvers), p.e. in Goethe's Faust, became an established metric in German poetry.
 Unlike classical Knittelvers, it is not restricted to couplet rhyme scheme.

 Use

 During the 15th and 16th century, the Knittelvers was commonly used in drama, as well as spoken didactic or satirical poetry.
 Sung poetry used freer verse forms.

-Baroque literature theorists tired to ban the Knittelvers, as they regarded it as not artistic.
+Baroque literature theorists tried to ban the Knittelvers, as they regarded it as not artistic.
 Therefore, its use became restricted to popular poetry and satirical works.
 During the Sturm und Drang literary movement, it was rehabilitated, since the authors distanced themselves from classical forms, embracing Germanic forms instead.
 From the 19th century on, its use became rare, mostly restricted to comical poetry.